 - The PhD research will be part of the project "Minimal mathematical models for dynamical systems with abrupt events" lead by Dr. David Simpson.
 This project is funded by the Royal Society of New Zealand (Marsden grant 22-MAU-018).

-The research will be in the area of dynamical systems, supervised by Dr. David Simpson.
-The scholarship covers all tuition fees for international and domestic students and includes a tax-free stipend of NZ$25,000 annually for up to three years.
+- The scholarships cover all tuition fees for international and domestic students and include tax-free stipends of NZ$35,000 annually for up to three years.

-Applicants should have or expect to receive a BSc(Hons) or MSc or equivalent in mathematics.
-Previous graduate-level studies in dynamical systems is highly desirable.
-The starting date is flexible but must be in 2017.
+- Applicants should have or expect to receive a BSc(Hons) or MSc or equivalent in mathematics.
+Previous graduate-level studies in dynamical systems are highly desirable.
+The starting date is March 1, 2023, or shortly thereafter.

-Applications including a CV, academic transcript, and cover letter should be sent to Dr. David Simpson, Institute of Fundamental Sciences, Massey University, Palmerston North, 4442, New Zealand, or by email to d.j.w.simpson(at)massey.ac.nz.
+- Applications including a CV, academic transcript, and cover letter should be sent to Dr. David Simpson by email at d.j.w.simpson(at)massey.ac.nz.

-More information about Massey University can be found here.
-The theory of dynamical systems seeks to explain the behaviour of natural and man-made systems, such as the weather, the stock-market, and biological and chemical processes, through understanding mathematical models of these systems.
+- More information about Massey University can be found here.
 Dr. Simpson's research focuses on piecewise-smooth systems with diverse applications, see here.
 Other Massey Scholarships are listed here.